 CPH STAGE aims to bring together an inspiring program of performances from across the country and to raise awareness of the performing arts.
-That’s why we have a series of open calls aimed at different groups.
+That is why we have a series of open calls aimed at different groups.

 Our curation ensures that outstanding productions have the opportunity to be restaged and potentially go on tour, reaching an even wider audience both nationally and internationally.